Energy-Efficient Lighting for Your Restaurant and Commercial KitchenEnergy-Efficient Lighting for Your Restaurant and Commercial Kitchen

 T8 fluorescent lights are more energy-efficient than standard T12s.
 Essentially, T8s have a smaller tube diameter but emit the same amount of light, making them more energy-efficient.
 Replacing just one T12 fixture with a T8 can save around $30 on your electricity bill every year. » Learn more

+Possible Drawbacks.
 All fluorescent lights contain small amounts of either mercury or lead.
 Mercury and lead are banned from landfills in many states, and though recycling centers for are becoming available, they are still sparse in number.
 So fluorescent lights have to be taken to a hazardous waste facility for proper disposal.

 LED stands for Light Emitting Diode.
 LEDs work a lot like an incandescent light, except while incandescent lights heat up a filament and throw off heat and light, LEDs heat up a small semiconductor (diode) to emit light and produce very little heat.
 Most of the energy used by an LED goes to producing light, making them very efficient.
 Whereas standard incandescent bulbs waste a majority of their energy as heat radiation.